University of Michigan Student Opportunities

 Overview

-For nearly three decades, the William Davidson Institute has supported and enhanced the global emerging market experiences of students at the University of Michigan.
+Since 1993, the William Davidson Institute has supported and enhanced the global emerging market experiences of students at the University of Michigan.
 Through our programs, courses and projects, students contribute their knowledge and energy toward solving the challenges of enterprises and organizations across multiple sectors in low- and middle-income countries (LMICs).
 In doing so, participating students gain insights, leadership and cross-cultural skills that will shape their professional careers.
 Our current opportunities include:

 MULTIDISCIPLINARY ACTION PROJECTS (MAPS)